OCD Specialist in Tampa

 Contamination OCD

-Obsession: Fear of being dirty or contaminated and that contamination will bring harm to self or loved one.
+Obsession: Fear of being dirty or contaminated and that contamination will bring harm to oneself or loved ones.

-Compulsions: Excessive handwashing, grooming (showering, toothbrushing), ritualized toiler routines, excessive cleaning of household items, excessive measures taken to avoid or remove contaminants.
+Compulsions: Excessive handwashing, grooming (showering, toothbrushing), ritualized toilet routines, excessive cleaning of household items, or extreme measures to avoid or remove contaminants.

 Symmetry/Orderliness OCD